imattos78/programming_fundamentals_003/docs/TASKS.md

 1. If a book is an object, what is its encapsulated data?

-ANSWER: Methods
+ANSWER: In our book object the properties and Methods are the encapsulated data.

 2. Why do we create a new Book for every single test in `Book.test.js`?

-ANSWER: To generate a new instance of the Book class
+ANSWER: To generate a new instance of the Book class and be able to pass data throgh Methods to do the tests.

 3. What data, of a book's encapsulated data, is changeable?